 Our curiosity is tickled.
 As we come closer, we notice a snow scooter is parked next to the cabin and the tires of the caravan have been replaced by the legs of a sled.
 Moving our eyes to the window we can see some movement behind the vintage lace curtains.

 Walking around the caravan we see an ice drill laying on a wooden sled next to the caravan door.
 Excited but carefully we knock on the door – we wonder what kind of person we will find in this innovative yet retro holiday home.
 Our knock is replied to with a mumbled ‘come in’ and we open the door carefully.
-Inside we find Lucas and his new dog, Sigge.
-Although I’m not an expert, for me he looks like a typical Scandinavian man.
+Although I’m not an expert, for me the man inside looks like a typical Scandinavian man.
 A calm face with clear blue eyes, a woolen sweater and short haircut.
+He holds his little dog in his arms.
 His face oozes calm, and although he’s extremely welcoming and gestures us to come in, he’s a man of few words.
 As I take in the small interior I see a gas heater, two small beds on opposite sides of the length of the caravan, and cans of beer underneath them.
 “I bought this caravan together with a friend.
 Sometimes we come here together, but today I’m alone.
 Sometimes he also comes here alone.”

 As he tells us what he’s doing in the small caravan out here on the frozen lake, my eyes catch the hole in the floor of the caravan.
 “I come here for ice fishing.
 I can drill a hole through here.”
 He says while pointing at the ice under his caravan.
 There’s no hole there now though.
 Just a circle of ice that’s more translucent than the ice surrounding it.
 “Now I’m not fishing.
 I’m just here with my dog.
 It’s a new dog, just three months old.”